-A short story by Eric Huber
+A short story by Eric Huber in three parts.

 The newly constructed shelf collapsed, sending boxes crashing down and scattering their collected contents spanning decades across the shed floor.

 The dog padded into view and tilted her head as if to ask, ‘Are you okay?’
 Her tail wagged slowly.

 Jake, more than a little irritated at yet another setback in organizing the years of accumulated

 junk, scowled at the dog and said a little too angrily, “What?!”

 The dog’s tail stopped wagging, tucked between her legs, and her head sunk a little as she plodded off across the carport.